Marketing campaign ready to launch but trapped by red tape and pending approval sticky notes

 Your competitors are shipping faster.
 And you can't figure out how.

+More than you think.
 According to a Ziflow survey, 65% of marketers lose over a day each week just chasing feedback.
 That's a full day spent waiting and following up instead of doing actual work.

 Multiply that across your team.
 Five people losing a day per week adds up to 260 lost days per year.
 That's an entire person-year of productivity gone.